danielquintaos/mod10-pon1/README.md

 ---

-**Folder Structure**
+## Folder Structure
 ```
 mod10-pon1/
 │
 ├── api/
 │   ├── __init__.py
-│   ├── app.py          # Main application file where the Flask app and routes are defined
+│   ├── app.py          # Main application file where the Flask app, routes, and Swagger UI setup are defined
 │   └── resources/      # Directory for resource modules if using Flask-RESTful or similar
 │       └── __init__.py
 │